project-hatohol/hatohol/doc/server/hap2/how-to-setup-livestatus.md

 # How to setup Livestatus API
 -----------------------------------------------------------------------------------

-You should install livestatus module, if you use hap2_nagios_livestatus.py plugin.
+You should install livestatus module if you use hap2_nagios_livestatus.py plugin.

-This document describe for how to install livestatus module on CentOS 7 and Ubuntu 14.04 LTS.
+This document describes how to install livestatus module on CentOS 7 and Ubuntu 14.04 LTS.

-This document is written with the assumption that Nagios is installed.
+This document assumes that Nagios is already installed.

 ## (1) Install the livestatus module package